697 Hong Kong

 Todd: Stanley Market?
 What's that?

 Adrienne: It's just a market area.
-It's on the other side of the island from downtown and it's well-know for having lots of souvenirs, but lots of things like purses and scarves and shoes and clothes and everything, and very reasonably priced.
+It's on the other side of the island from downtown and it's well-known for having lots of souvenirs, but lots of things like purses and scarves and shoes and clothes and everything, and very reasonably priced.

 Todd: So when you went to Stanley Market, did you buy anything?